The Devil Rides Out - Restored and Altered

-What makes The Devil Rides Out so enjoyable is its brooding atmosphere, period charm and luxurious production design.
+What makes The Devil Rides Out so enjoyable is its brooding atmosphere, period charm and luxurious sets.
+It is a well-paced horror film with an emphasis upon plot and character.
 It encapsulates all the finest qualities of Hammer studios.
-It may not be particularly shocking or horrific by today’s standards but it certainly has an unsettling ambience to it.
-This is a story from a time when the UK was still a predominantly Christian nation and the notion of ones immortal soul being in peril was a tangible as the threat of violence.
-Unfortunately, due to budgetary restrictions and technical limitations, the movies visual effects work does look somewhat dated.
+It may not be particularly shocking or horrific by today's standards but it certainly has an unsettling ambience to it.
+This is a story from a time when the UK was still a predominantly Christian nation and the notion of one’s immortal soul being in peril, was not such an abstract concept as it is in these secular times.
+Unfortunately, due to budgetary restrictions and technical limitations, the movies visual effects do look somewhat dated.

-I have a great love for Hammer films and am very supportive in StudioCanals undertaking to restore so many of these classics.
+I have a great love for Hammer films and am very supportive of StudioCanal in their undertaking to restore so many of these classics.
 I therefore do not wish to be sidetracked by a debate of the rights or wrongs of these enhancements.
-However, I do feel that it was a mistake not to include an original print of the movie on this particular Blu-ray release.
+However, I do feel that it was a mistake not to include an original print of the movie on this particular Blu-ray release as a bonus.
 The new effects work could easily have been included via seamless branching.
-Let us hope that StudioCanal listen to fans and reflect on the debate that has arisen.
+Let us hope that StudioCanal listen to fans and reflect upon the debate that has arisen.
 Overall this is the finest presentation of The Devil Rides Out we are ever likely to see.
-It still has much to offer both fans who know and love the film as well as those who have yet to discover it.
+It still has much to offer both old and new fans alike.